BEACH HUT SECURITY INFORMATION:

 Don’t forget, any damage inflicted on your hut should be reported to the Police, no matter what it is, so that they can keep an accurate record of what is going on.

-Ideally, also let David Richards know, at email@example.com or 01227 262066 so that the Association ‘damage spreadsheet’ is also kept up to date.
+Ideally, our Secretary know, Marilyn Richards at firstname.lastname@example.org or 01227 262066 so that the Association ‘damage spreadsheet’ is also kept up to date.
 We can keep up the pressure on the Police with this sort of information.

-To report any beach hut crime, call the non-emergency crime numer 101, giving them the number and location of your hut (i.e. TW or TE, Long Rock etc.)
+To report any beach hut crime, call the non-emergency crime number 101, giving them the number and location of your hut (i.e. TW or TE, Long Rock etc.).

 If you have any queries about any of this information, please do call the Association Secretary, Marilyn Richards, on 01227 262066.